 As beaver populations continue to expand it is increasingly important to understand the influence of not only active beaver dams, but also those that fail and are abandoned.
 Furthermore it is vital that restoration practitioners, working in streams occupied by dam building beavers or those utilizing beavers in their restoration effort, consider beaver dam failures as a part of their expectation management.

 Welsh, Sonya Britt, "Geomorphic Changes Following Beaver Dam Failure and Abandonment" (2012).
 All Graduate Plan B and other Reports.
-Paper 217.
+217.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .